theGoodB0rg/CyberSec/README.md

    ```

 The `/api/health` endpoint returns a JSON object with status for SQLite, job queue, and SQLMap.
 If any dependency is unavailable, the endpoint returns `status: "degraded"` and Fly will mark the instance unhealthy for auto-recovery.

+## 🏁 Landing Page Overview

+The default landing experience now guides both academic learners and professional operators from the very first screen:

+- **Hero CTA** – The primary “Launch Demo Scan” button opens the app with a preconfigured safe target queue so new users can experiment without provisioning their own host.
+Supporting links highlight the research methodology and documentation trails.
+- **Learning vs Pro tracks** – An above-the-fold explainer clarifies that the Masters learning path emphasises explainability and guided practice, while the professional mode enables full SQLMap orchestration with team workflows.
+- **Methodology timeline** – A five-step strip (Discover → Prepare → Execute → Verify → Report) outlines what the platform automates at each phase, with cues pointing to relevant in-app pages.
+- **Ethics & safety FAQ** – Collapsible FAQ items cover supervisor approvals, data-handling guarantees, consent-driven evidence storage, and how we handle demo targets.
+Each entry links deeper into the README or in-app settings when appropriate.
+- **Legal disclaimer & researcher profile** – A fixed footer card reiterates the authorised-use policy, while an unobtrusive drawer introduces the supervising analyst/researcher for credibility and contact context.
+- **Visual polish** – Updated illustrations, subtle motion, and the existing colour palette make the educational focus clear without sacrificing the pro tooling aesthetic.

+👉 Tip: Pair the landing page with the in-app `Settings → Custom Command Builder` and the Terminal defaults accordion to reinforce what the platform adds automatically during live scans.

 ## �🎯 Usage (Typical Flow)